Systems of fully nonlinear parabolic obstacle problems with Neumann boundary conditions: Mathematical problem formulation, assumptions and main results

 Our proofs rely on by now classical techniques in the theory of viscosity solutions, using doubling of variables and the maximum principle for semi-continuous functions for Theorem \ref{thm:comparison} and Perron's method together with a construction of certain sub- and supersolutions for Theorem \ref{thm:existence}.
 From the proof of Theorem \ref{thm:comparison} we also get the following corollary, useful in its own merit. \begin{corollary} Let $u$ and $v$ be viscosity sub- and supersolutions, respectively, to \eqref{problem}.
 If $u$ and $v$ satisfy Definition \ref{def:solution} $(ii)$ on some open region $G \subset (0,T) \times \partial \Omega$ and $u \leq v$ on $\left((0,T) \times \partial \Omega \right)\setminus G$, then $u(t,x) \leq v(t,x)$ for all $(t,x) \in [0,T) \times \bar \Omega$. \end{corollary}

 \begin{remark} We have chosen to present our results and proofs in a rather simplistic setting, with directional derivative in the normal direction and a smooth, stationary domain $\Omega$.
-However, the proofs presented here reveal that the additional arguments needed for treating systems of PDEs with interconnected obstacles instead of a single PDE are more or less decoupled from the standard methods used in viscosity theory (and which follows the lines of Crandall-Ishii-Lions \cite{CIL92}).
-As a consequence, adding the additional arguments presented here to existence and uniqueness proofs in more general settings, one should be able to prove existence and uniqueness for systems of PDEs with interconnected obstacles in similar generality.
-For tractability, we refrain from such a generalizations here. \end{remark}
+However, our proofs reveal that the additional arguments needed to treat systems of PDEs with interconnected obstacles (rather than a single PDE) are more or less decoupled from the standard arguments of Crandall-Ishii-Lions \cite{CIL92}.
+Hence, by combining these additional arguments with existence and uniqueness proofs for more general PDEs and domains, one should be able to prove existence and uniqueness for systems of PDEs with interconnected obstacles in similar generality.
+For tractability, we refrain from such generalizations here. \end{remark}